 - Email it to your customer.

-Here's what an RMA document can look like:
+Here's an example of what an RMA document may look like:

 - Choose to load the default RMA template from "choose a predefined template".